parnic/node-screenlogic/README.md

 Requests controller configuration from the connected unit.
 Emits the `controllerConfig` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

+#### getHistoryData(fromTime, toTime, senderId)

+Requests history data from the connected unit.
+This is information like what various temperature sensors (air, water) read over time, changes in heat setpoints, and when various circuits (pool, spa, solar, heater, and lights) were turned on and off. `fromTime` is the time (as a Javascript Date object) that you want to get events from and `toTime` is the time (as a Javascript Date object) that you want to get events until.
+Emits the `getHistoryDataPending` event when the request to get data is confirmed, then the `getHistoryData` event when the history data is actually ready to be handled. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### getPoolStatus(senderId)

 Requests pool status from the connected unit.
 Emits the `poolStatus` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.